wy1iu/sphereface/README.md

 ### Update

-- **2018.1.27**: We updated the appendix of our SphereFace paper with some useful experiments and analysis.
+- **2018.1.27**: We updated the appendix of our SphereFace paper with useful experiments and analysis.
 Take a look [here](http://wyliu.com/papers/LiuCVPR17v3.pdf).

 - **2018.1.20**: We updated some resources to summarize the current advances in angular margin learning.
 Take a look [here](#resources-for-angular-margin-learning).